AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 Before you begin, obtain the following information and perform the tasks indicated.

 -   Verify your controller is version 6.8 or later.
 -   Subscribe to a CoPilot offer at the Amazon Web Services (AWS) Marketplace and accept the terms and conditions (this is described in the first step of the procedure if you haven't done this yet).
+Note that to use the latest CoPilot add-on features, you must also subscribe to the `Aviatrix Secure Networking Platform 2208-Universal Subscription`_.
 -   Verify that your AWS account has been created in your controller.
 You create your AWS account by navigating to Controller > Account > Access Accounts > +Add New).
 -   Verify that your controller instance has the IAM role `aviatrix-role-ec2` attached to it.
 The CoPilot deployment will fail if this role is not attached to your controller.
 -   Obtain the login credentials of your Aviatrix Controller user account.
 Use a controller user account that has full admin permissions.
 To confirm that the user account has full admin permissions, log in to your Controller, go to Accounts > Account Users, and verify the "Permissions Groups" column is set to **admin** for the account in question.